15th Field Artillery Regiment

 Regimental Sergeant Major - Chief Warrant Officer Heath Porritt CD

-Honorary Lieutenant-Colonel - Honorary Lieutenant-Colonel Don Foster
+Honorary Colonel - Honorary Colonel Don Foster

 Second in Command - Major Alex Haussman CD